sourceengineers/se-scope-target/README.md

 ## IDE's
 - [Keil](https://bitbucket.org/sourceengineers/iot-scope-target/src/master/doc/build-keil)
 # Usage
+The Scope can either be controlled through a number of commands, which are sent to the target, or by corresponding functions on the target itself.

-The following chapter explains all the functions, which are only available on the target itself and cannot be controller through a command.
-These functions have to be present at compile time if the functionality should be present.
+The following chapter explains all the functions, which are available on the target itself and cannot be controlled through a command.

 Out of these functions, Scope_create() is the only one needed.
 The other two are optionally.
 ## Initialisation